Monday, June 4, 2012

 I believe the Nathaniel Bryant referenced above was the man born 2 May 1765 at Scituate, Massachusetts, who moved to the Newcastle area, and died at nearby Jefferson, Maine, on 9 January 1835.

-On 1 October 1786 at Bristol, Maine, Nathanial Bryant married Elizabeth "Betsey" Wall, who was born at Bristol on March 1768.
+On 1 October 1786 at Bristol, Maine, Nathaniel Bryant married Elizabeth "Betsey" Wall, who was born at Bristol on March 1768.

 They had a family of at least five, three daughters and two sons.
 The firstborn was also named Nathaniel Bryant, but he would have been only about 23 in 1813, so I feel his father is the more likely prospect.